section-engineering-education/engineering-education/content/articles/walsh-hadamard-transform-for-signal-and-image-compression-using-matlab/index.md

 $H_N=H_1 * H_{N-1}$

-Now, we want to see how we can get the Walsh matrix from Hadamard.
+We want to see how we can get the Walsh matrix from Hadamard.
 Consider the hadamard matrix($H_2$)

 ![the h2 matrix](walshOne.png)

 If we look at the first row, we see that the sign of the elements does not change from the first column to the last.
-However, the sign changes from 1 to -1, then to 1, then -1 again, which sums to three changes in the second row and then you move to the third and fourth rows.
+However, the sign changes from 1 to -1, then to 1, then -1 again, which sums to three changes in the second row, and then you move to the third and fourth rows.
 Here, we consider how the sign changes.
 If we arrange the rows in the increasing number of sign changes, it becomes the Walsh matrix, as shown below.

 ![The Walsh matrix](walshTwo.png)